The Caddoan Peoples Are Known For Their Distinctive ______.

 Beyond their societal structures and agricultural achievements, the Caddoan peoples also excelled in artistic expression.
 Their art reflects a deep understanding of their environment, their beliefs, and their social organization.

 • Pottery: Caddoan pottery is particularly well-known for its distinctive style and craftsmanship.
 They produced a wide variety of vessels, from simple cooking pots to elaborate ceremonial pieces.
-The pottery often featured intricate designs, including geometric patterns, animal motifs, and human figures.
+The pottery often featured complex designs, including geometric patterns, animal motifs, and human figures.
 The techniques used, including the use of different clays and firing methods, reflect a high degree of skill and artistry.

 • Sculpture: Caddoan sculpture, while less abundant than their pottery, also reveals their artistic talent.
 They created sculptures using various materials, including stone, wood, and shell.
 These sculptures often depicted animals, human figures, and other symbolic representations, offering insights into their religious beliefs and cultural practices.